Psalm 137: Translations, versifications and settings

-16th to 18th century
+16th to 18th centuries

-Latin settings ("Super flumina Babylonis") as four-part motets were composed by Costanzo Festa, Nicolas Gombert, Giovanni Pierluigi da Palestrina and Orlando Lassus.
-Philippe de Monte and Tomas Luis de Victoria set the text for eight parts.
-French Baroque settings were written by Henry Dumont, Marc-Antoine Charpentier, 2 settings, H.170 (1670) and H.171-H.171 a (? late 1670) and Michel-Richard Delalande.
+Latin settings ("Super flumina Babylonis") as four-part motets were composed by Costanzo Festa, Nicolas Gombert, Giovanni Pierluigi da Palestrina and Orlando di Lasso.
+Philippe de Monte and Tomás Luis de Victoria set the text for eight parts.
+French Baroque settings were written by Henry Dumont, Marc-Antoine Charpentier, 2 settings, H.170 (1670) and H.171-H.171 a (? late 1670), Charles-Hubert Gervais (1723), Michel-Richard Delalande S.13 (1686). and François Giroust (1768).

 Wolfgang Dachstein's "An Wasserflüssen Babylon", a German rhymed paraphrase and setting of the psalm, was first published in 1525.
 It was soon adopted as a Lutheran hymn, and appeared in publications such as the Becker Psalter.
 A manuscript written in the early 17th century and a 1660s print illustrate that Dachstein's version of the psalm was adopted in Ashkenazi culture.
 Four-part chorale settings of Dachstein's hymn were realised by, among others, Johann Hermann Schein and Heinrich Schütz.
 Schütz also set Luther's prose translation of Psalm 137 ("An den Wassern zu Babel", SWV 37, included in the Psalmen Davids, Op.
-2, 1619).
+2, 1619), and another setting, SWV 242, for the Becker Psalter, published first in 1628.
 Organ compositions based on Dachstein's hymn include Johann Adam Reincken's An Wasserflüssen Babylon, and one of Johann Sebastian Bach's Great Eighteen Chorale Preludes.

 The first composition in Eustache Du Caurroy's Meslanges de la musique, published in 1610, a year after the composer's death, is "Le long des eaux, ou se bagne", a six-part setting of Gilles Durant de la Bergerie's paraphrase of Psalm 137.
 Salamone Rossi (1570–1630) set the psalm in Hebrew (עַל נַהֲרוֹת בָּבֶל, Al naharot Bavel) for four parts.
 Matthew Locke's Super flumina Babylonis motet is an extended setting of the first nine verses of the psalm.
 The psalm's first two verses were used for a musical setting in a round by English composer Philip Hayes.
 William Billings adapted the text to describe the British occupation of Boston in his anthem "Lamentation over Boston".

 Artemy Vedel composed two choral concertos based on the psalm in Ukrainian, Na rekakh Vavilonskikh.